V01D0/endswitch/README.md

 ## Goals

 - Develop a notification system to verify the existence of user
-- Setup an auto mailing / auto shipping script to send emails / products
+- Setup an auto mailing script to send emails
+- Customize to make the backend more versatile
-- Make it completely self-hostable (maybe with a Docker file)
+- Make it completely self-hostable

 ## Technologies to be used